taituo/talktomegoose/README.md

 9. Ensure the simulation remote `git@github.com:taituo/talktomegoose_test.git` is reachable; `tests/git/remote.test.sh` will auto-wire it as `talktomegoose_test` if missing.

 ## Boilerplate Airframe (Optional)
-An experimental starter kit lives in `apps/` and `site/`.
-Review `docs/boilerplate/experimental.md` before enabling it.
-Maverick must log whether the crew will keep or strip it during the Ready Check.
-If adopted, Goose + Phoenix own the landing page/backend integration; otherwise archive the directories after filing an ADR.
+Template scaffolds now live in `templates/` (see `docs/templates/fastapi.md`).
+Maverick records during the Ready Check whether the crew will fork the FastAPI starter or rebuild from scratch.
+Goose + Hangman shepherd shared utilities and routers, while Rooster insists every template change ships with matching tests; archive unused experiments after filing an ADR.

 **Quick Start Scenario**: Begin with Maverick (master) and a single developer (Goose).
 Maverick seeds the branch and fills the inbox, while Goose runs a tight loop: `git pull`, check inbox/specs, implement, `git push`.
 Advanced multi-persona missions follow the same pattern at larger scale.